Results Report 2022

 Investing for Impact

-The Global Fund provides 30% of all international financing for HIV programs and has invested a total of US$24.2 billion in programs to prevent and treat HIV and AIDS and US$5 billion in TB/HIV programs as of June 2022.
-Since 2020, the Global Fund has also stepped up to support countries to mitigate the impact of COVID-19 on the HIV response.
+The Global Fund provides 28% of all international financing for HIV programs and has invested a total of US$26.6 billion in programs to prevent and treat HIV and AIDS and US$5.5 billion in TB/HIV programs as of June 2024.
+Global Fund investments to tackle HIV not only drive progress against the disease, but also contribute to building strong, equitable and resilient health and community systems.

 Tuberculosis: State of the Fight

-Programmatic results achieved during 2021 by countries and regions where the Global Fund invests.
+Programmatic results achieved during 2023 by countries and regions where the Global Fund invests.
+Global Fund Regional Groupings.

 TB treatment coverage